dart-lang/language/working/4213-generic-constructors/feature-specification.md

 *For example, `C<X>.name<X extends num>()` applies `C` to `<X>`.*

-It is a compile-time error if the enclosing class, mixin, or enum declaration or the on-declaration of the enclosing extension declaration does not declare any type parameters, or if it declares a different number of type parameters than the number of type arguments which are passed.
+It is a compile-time error if the enclosing type introducing declaration, or the on-declaration of the enclosing extension declaration, does not declare any type parameters, or if it declares a different number of type parameters than the number of type arguments which are passed.

 It is a compile-time error unless these type arguments satisfy the declared bounds, assuming that the bounds of the generic constructor declaration